jakobzhao/geog458/labs/lab02/readme.md

 ![](img/twitter_dev.png)

+In order to register your account, you will be prompted to answer a series of questions.
+Please answer those that are required to fill in and you can ignore optional questions.
 Once you finish registering your account, you can apply for a Twitter app.
 It is located on the top right corner of the page.
 Click on `Apps`.

 ![](img/dev_acc.png)

 Then, you will see a page with a list of apps that you've created for getting Twitter API, but for now, the list should be empty.
 In order to register for Twitter API, click on `Create an app`.

 You will be prompted to fill in the app details.
-You are required to fill in: `App name`, `Application description`, `Website URLs`, and `'Tell us how this app will be used'`.
+Here, you are required to fill in: `App name`, `Application description`, `Website URLs`, and `'Tell us how this app will be used'`.
 If you are not sure what to put for the website URLs, you may enter your SNS profile URLs, such as your Facebook page, LinkedIn page, etc.

 ![](img/app_details.png)